 My desire to protect our natural environment began at a young age.
 I grew up at my family’s cottage and spent a great deal of time on the water.
 My involvement with turtles began in 2011, when I had the opportunity to assist on a research project in Costa Rica monitoring sea turtle nesting beaches and protecting nests.
-In my spare time, you can find me reading books or scuba diving.
-I love to travel!
+Currently, I am fortunate enough to base my research program in the windswept landscape along the coast of Georgian Bay, Lake Huron.
+In my spare time, you can find me reading books, scuba diving, or out for walks with my dog.

 2014 — 2017 NSERC Canada Graduate Scholarship – PhD